peteward44/audiosprite-pkg/README.md

 # audiosprite-pkg
 Based on the audiosprite module (https://github.com/tonistiigi/audiosprite), takes the same functionality but exposes it as a node module instead of command line.

+This allows better integration with grunt / gulp and other build systems.

 Uses buffer streams to prevent creation of temporary files like the original.

 ```